isomerpages/ogp-nyjc/pages/Joint Admissions Exercise.md

 2024 merely serves as a reference when students consider their choices.</p>
 <p><strong>5 Can I have a list of subject combinations offered by NYJC?</strong>
 </p>
-<p>NYJC takes pride in its flexible subject combination system.
-As long as
+<p>NYJC takes pride in its flexible subject combination system.</p>
-a student meets the individual subject criteria and fulfils the contrasting subject requirement of the posted stream, he will most likely be offered his choice of subjects.</p>
 <p>On an average, the college offers more than 60 different subject combinations
 each year.
 The more popular combinations are:</p>
 <p>Physics, Chemistry, Mathematics and Economics</p>